s-bashar/s-bashar.github.io/_projects/SHA256-Bitcoin-Hashing-Algorithm-RTL/index.md

 layout: post
 title: SHA256+Bitcoin Hashing RTL Model System Verilog Implementation
 description:
     We implemented RTL models of the SHA-256 and Bitcoin hashing algorithms in SystemVerilog as part of an exploration into hardware design trade-offs.
-The goal was to compare serial and parallel implementations and understand how design choices impact key metrics.
 This allowed us to gain insight into real-world architectural trade-offs in FPGA design and how they apply to compute-intensive workloads like cryptographic hashing.
 skills:
   - Intel Quartus Prime
   - SystemVerilog